krathalan/apparmor-profiles/README.md

 ```

 ### syncthing ⚠️
-A fairly simple profile for the [decentralized file synchronization application, Syncthing](https://syncthing.net).
-This profile has not been tested extensively.
-Please keep isolated backups of your data, regardless of whether or not you use this profile.

 From the top of the profile:
 ```
 # Please note: you will need to edit this file to allow syncthing to access your